a-telier/swenglish/README.md

 ## Credits
 _*Content*_
-*   The function in javascript called ‘sleep’ which delays the flip effect was copied from Dan Dascalescu’s comment in Stack Overflow.
+*   w3schools:
+A lot of the different javascript elements have been inspired from w3schools libraries.

 _*Media*_
 *   Unsplash: